south1907/addmember-telegram/README.md

 # addmember-telegram
-Use `python 3` to add member from Group A to Group B (migrate member of your group)
+Use `python 3` to add member from Group A to Group B (migrate members of your group)

 ## Require
 * Environment of python 3 (Linux, Window)
-* Need about 20 accounts to run (Avoid block account Telegram)
+* Need about 20 accounts to run (Switches accounts automatically when blocked)
-* Each account need in Source Group and Target Group
+* Each account needs to be in Source Group and Target Group
-* Notice you region phone
+* Notice your region phone
-* Your group is Supper group
+* Your group must be a Super group

 https://www.wikihow.com/Convert-a-Telegram-Group-to-a-Supergroup-on-PC-or-Mac